Emac (Eimeria Macusaniensis) in llamas and Alpacas

 Fast forward… We had accidently discovered the tool designed as the best method to search for Liver Flukes was by far (understatement) the most sensitive method of obtaining actual counts of Emac eggs.
 Every cria that has been born here since this new testing method has shown these types of counts at least once, and mostly twice or even several times in their first year and ½, then are usually free from this particular parasite until perhaps in some when they get old and compromised for some reason.

 Apparently Emac eggs have such a high specific gravity asking them to float is an exercise in futility and the Fluke finder works the opposite way by selecting the objects that sink and pouring off the material that floats.
-It is designed with two screens with different size mesh that lets the fluke eggs pass through the first screen and get held back by the second screen.
+It is designed with two screens with different size mesh (see photos) that lets the fluke eggs pass through the first screen and get held back by the second screen.
 Luckily Emac eggs are similar enough in size it works for them also.
-As an aside, Nematodirus family eggs are also in this size range and it has proven to be a very sensitive test for those also.
+As an aside, Nematodirus family eggs are also heavy and in this size range and it has proven to be a very sensitive test for those also.
+Most if not all strongyles are trapped by the lower screen, but maybe not all Whips ( they are not prevalent here so I haven't done the comparative testing)

 Now if I have convinced anyone raising crias that they should have a FlukeFinder, here are a few tips that seem to me to make it easier and more give accurate counts in llamas.
-Maybe it is unnecessary for exact counts, but personally I like to keep track.
-I use 3 grams of mashed feces stirred thoroughly with about ¾ to 1 inch of water in an 8oz solo cup.
+Be sure your sample only has the animal you are testing and is not contaminated by laying on the ground of an established poop pile, if it is rinse it off good prior to using.
+Maybe it is unnecessary to go for exact counts, but personally I like to keep track.
+Keep in mind parasites are not evenly distributed throughout the pellets so you need to collect a large sample mix it thoroughly before portioning the amount to test.
+It is easiest to mash the sample flat in the baggie (see photo) and scrape small portions from multiple locations.
+I use 3 grams of mashed feces selected from a 20 gram sample (see photos of collecting and preparing) stirred thoroughly with about ¾ to 1 inch of water in an 8oz solo cup.
 The Finder is designed for other animals, and llama feces is probably more processed and will tend to clog the first screen.
 The solution is several short bursts from the faucet until the water flows easily thru the debris on the first screen, then 4 or 5 flushing streams to rinse out all of the eggs.
 Follow the recommended timing for the rest of the procedure, but it may take more cycles to pour off enough debris so the sample is clean enough to make the eggs easier to see and count.

 Don’t panic if you see hundreds of Emac eggs but consult with your vet immediately for a treatment plan.